 Another UK report in 2016 From Bricks to Clicks: The Potential of Data and Analytics in Higher Education Sarah Porter co-chair of the report suggested that those education providers utilising technology to gather data on students could leave traditional campus-based institutions lagging behind.

 Universities need to engage with data tools now so they can understand their power.
-(Guardian 2016)
+(Guardian, 2016)

-The report argue’s that all UK higher education institutions should be considering using learning analytics – the measurement, collection, analysis and reporting of data about learners – to improve student support and achieve strategic goals, such data could be used to support the recent system that ranks Universities the Teaching Excellence Framework.
+The report argues that all UK higher education institutions should be considering using learning analytics – the measurement, collection, analysis and reporting of data about learners – to improve student support and achieve strategic goals.
+Such data could be used to support the recent system that ranks Universities - the Teaching Excellence Framework.
 The report imagines a system in which students at risk of failure can be identified from their first day at university.

 technology that understands how you learn best and where you need to focus.
 (Zuckerberg, 2015)